 Bob Turk joined Kings Park Cycling Club in 1969 along with wife Joan, initially to support their cyclist son, Barry.
-(In his youth in England in the late-1930s immediately before World War II, Bob was a member of Gravesend CC in Kent and raced in traditional British road time trials).
+In his youth in England in the late-1930s immediately before World War II, Bob was a member of Gravesend CC in Kent and raced in traditional British road time trials.
+After the war the family settled in Durban.

 In 1971 Bob began to produce a regular club newsletter which he called the 'Bullsheet'.
 It was he who started to document the club's history, an endeavour which Dave Huckett later took over.
 Bob was elected club president in 1979 and continued in this role until 1984, with Joan Turk being the club's long-serving honorary secretary.

-Bob was also a cycling official and race organiser.
+He was also a cycling official and race organiser.
 He preferred a background role but in his lengthy association with the club he made a huge contribution to the sport.
 Bob passed away in the early 2000s, having been predeceased by Joan.